Our Whisky

 A Whisky Reflecting The Caithness Way.

-We are proud of our heritage and love our wee county of Caithness, right at the tip of mainland Scotland, with its cathedral-like skies, wide open spaces and peaceful wilderness.
+We are proud of our heritage and love our wee county of Caithness where Castletown Mill is located, with its big skies, wide open spaces, and peaceful wildernesses.

-We will hand distill slowly, thoughtfully and passionately to create an exceptional product.
+We will hand distill Stannergill Whisky slowly, thoughtfully, and passionately to create an exceptional single malt whisky.

 Dunnet Bay Distillers